LOLPKPOW/ARStack/README.md

 - `ForwardingAddress.bat`
     Purpose: Retrieves all mailboxes and any forwarding addresses associated with each mailbox.

+-`AllUsersWithNames.bat`
+    Purpose: Grabs all users with their Full Names

+-`DistributionListsAutomation.bat`
+    Purpose: Grabs all the distribution groups from GWorkspace with descriptions, then pulls all the members from the groups and exports to a file.

 ### - Gmail to 365 Migration Automation
 - `LoadMigrationBatch.ps1`
     Purpose: Creates a migration batch using Gmail endpoint.